LaughingAlienBuddha/PatronFree/README.md

 ---

 ## How the public ledger works (blockchain-free)
-- **Append-only storage:** ledger entries are write-once via DB rules/triggers.
+- **Append-only storage:** ledger entries are write once via DB rules/triggers.
 - **Canonical JSON + hash:** each entry serialized deterministically and hashed (SHA-256).
 - **Server signature:** server signs each hash with a private key; public key is published.
 - **Public anchoring:** batch hashes committed to a public Git repo (or other public anchor) on a cadence to provide tamper-evident timestamps.